Rachel powering through one of the many bouldery l...

 A great place to go on a busy day, few people think to hike out here which leaves you with a crag all to your self (or maybe just a smaller crowd but there will be some thing for you to sink your energy in to).

-From New Wave Wall head up the steep hill to the right following the trail past Kennel Wall and around a corner to the right.
+From New Wave Wall head up right, up a steep hill then break left below kennel wall.
+Follow this trail around a corner to Pulse.
 You will see a cracked wall on your right, this is the Toy Story wall, continue up past other small cliffs until you get to a steep wall facing you, Pulse (5.11d) goes out the steep part in the middle.

 Weather station 10.0 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Pulse Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Pulse Wall:

 Toy Story 5.9 5c 17 VI 17 HVS 5a Trad, 1 pitch